abeldonate/chords/README.md

 # Chords

-An app that displays and transport any custom song with chords.
+An app that displays and transports any custom song with chords.

 ## Motivation
-There are plenty of online webs and apps for guitar/piano/ukulele tabs for the most celebrated songs.
-However, as a guitar apprentice, I want something very simple, which can tackle the main problebs I notice in these programs:
+There are plenty of online websites and apps for guitar/piano/ukulele tabs for the most celebrated songs.
+However, as a guitar apprentice, I want something straightforward, which can tackle the main problems I notice in these programs:
-- Some less known songs are not there (or are distributed in different ones)
+- Some less-known songs are not there (or are distributed in different ones)
 - Transportation is not allowed in the majority of them (or is premium)
 - Some of them need registration
 - Plenty of ads